 Warm Water Jetty beach is found just west of the Encina Power Plant and the Agua Hedionda Lagoon.
-Terramar Beach is just a bit south of here and is an excellent spot to check out the tidepools.
-Come and explore these beaches on a very low tide!
+Terramar Beach is just a bit south of here and is an excellent spot to check out the tide pools.
+Come and explore these beaches at a very low tide!

 South Ponto Beach

 South Ponto Beach is found on the western border of the Batiquitos Lagoon in Carlsbad and on the edge of Carlsbad and Encinitas.
 Here you will find protected dunes as well as a fantastic bluff overlook!